 Maintaining session activity is critical to providing the best user experience.
 Several features can optimize the reliability of sessions, reduce inconvenience, downtime, and loss of productivity.

 - Auto Client Reconnect

 When you want to view information about machines, sessions, machine catalogs, applications, or Delivery Groups in Studio, use the flexible search feature.

 Use tags to identify items such as machines, applications, groups, and policies.
 You can then tailor certain operations to apply on to items with a specific tag.

-XenApp and XenDesktop supports pure IPv4, pure IPv6, and dual-stack deployments that use overlapping IPv4 and IPv6 networks.
+Citrix Virtual Apps and Desktops supports pure IPv4, pure IPv6, and dual-stack deployments that use overlapping IPv4 and IPv6 networks.
 This article describes and illustrates these deployments.
 It also describes the Citrix policy settings that control the use of IPv4 or IPv6.

-By default, Citrix Profile management is installed automatically when you install a VDA.
-If you use this profile solution, review this article for general information and see the Profile management documentation for full details.
+By default, Citrix Profile Management is installed automatically when you install a VDA.
+If you use this profile solution, review this article for general information.
+See the Profile Management documentation for details.

 Citrix Insight Services (CIS) is a Citrix platform for instrumentation, telemetry, and business insight generation.

 Citrix Scout collects diagnostics and runs health checks.
 You can use the results for proactive maintenance in your Citrix Virtual Apps and Desktops deployment.
 Citrix offers comprehensive, automated analysis of diagnostics collections through Citrix Insight Services.
 You can also use Scout to troubleshoot issues, on your own or with Citrix Support guidance.